The Old Grey Whistle Test: History

 In the programme's early days, before the advent of the music video, tracks that could not be performed live by musicians were accompanied by old film footage, edited especially for the programme by film collector and archivist Philip Jenkinson.

-Harris left OGWT in 1978 and Annie Nightingale took over as host.
+Harris left OGWT in 1979 and Annie Nightingale took over as host.
 In December 1980 Nightingale presented a special edition immediately after the murder of John Lennon (who had appeared on the show in 1975).
 This particular episode consisted almost entirely of interviews with various people about Lennon's life and career.

 Following the departure of Nightingale in 1982, Mark Ellen and David Hepworth were the regular presenters.
 For the series beginning in January 1984 the title was abridged to Whistle Test, with a new logo and set design.
-Hepworth and Ellen were also joined as presenters by Richard Skinner and Andy Kershaw.
+Hepworth and Ellen were also later joined as presenters by Richard Skinner and Andy Kershaw.
 The same four presenters co-presented the BBC's television coverage of Live Aid in 1985.
 Ro Newton joined as a presenter in October 1985.

 The series was cancelled in early 1987 by Janet Street-Porter, who had been appointed head of youth programmes at the BBC.
 It ended with a live New Year's Eve special, hosted by Bob Harris, broadcast through to the early hours of New Year's Day 1988: material included "Hotel California" by Eagles, live from 1977, and "Bat Out of Hell" by Meat Loaf.

 Owing to technical issues during the show's early years and the need to ensure performances were controlled, the bands often recorded the instrumental tracks the day before.
 The vocals were then performed live "99 percent" of the time.
 After 1973 the show changed to an entirely live format.